 Tags: Artificial Intelligence, Audio Intelligence, Collaboration Solutions, Data Loss Prevention, IT Solutions, Security and Compliance, Webex App Features, Webex Hybrid Security, Zero Trust End-to-End Encryption

-With the top rating from the National Security Agency and an “ultra secure” label by industry analysts such as TechVision’s Sorell Slaymaker, Webex has established a reputation for putting security first.
-Our customers count us to offer built-in features that protect collaboration in an increasingly complex hybrid environment.
+With the top rating from the National Security Agency and an “ultra-secure” label by industry analysts such as TechVision’s Sorell Slaymaker, Webex has established a reputation for putting security first.
+Our customers count on us to offer built-in features that protect collaboration in an increasingly complex hybrid environment.
+Audio Watermarking

 This includes preventing bad actors from accessing meetings and meeting content with granular lobby controls.
 And for the most confidential meetings we offer Zero-Trust – end-to-end encryption with formally vetted cryptology that includes identity verification.

 Zero Trust keeps meetings and meeting content off limits to any uninvited guests and prevents hosts from recording meetings, severely diminishing the risk of breaches and leakage happening through Webex.
 But what happens when an invited meeting guest decides to record meeting audio on their mobile device or other recording device and share it with the world?

 Unfortunately, it’s not unheard of for organizations to discover that confidential meetings were secretly recorded and leaked to news outlets or posted on social media.
 Most commonly these recordings feature leaders talking about product strategy, future plans, or trade secrets that were only meant for select ears.
 This leaked information is not simply a nuisance.
 It can have big consequences that affect competitive advantage, sales, and stock price.
 In the case of a government leak, it can put national security at risk.